SysError99/GodotToolForRestfulBasedWebGames/README.md

 		return
 	get_tree().change_scene("res://pck_2022_12_12_patch/new_scene.tscn")
 ```

 If you upload PCK files at different hosting server, you need to change hostname to that location by using `Api.host()` function, chained with `http.get_pck()` as usual:

 ```gdscript
 	var http := Api.host("http://cdn.of.new.site/").http_get_pck("pck/pck_2022_12_12_patch")
 	yield(http, "completed")
 	get_tree().change_scene("res://pck_2022_12_12_patch/new_scene.tscn")
 ```

-4. To build the project along with PCK files, run `node build.mjs` to build your project, then publish build directory in your desired methods.
+4. To build the project along with PCK files, run `node build.mjs` to build your project, then publish build folder in your desired methods.

 ---
 ### Functions